mobilemind/OpenInlets/README.md

 on iOS.
 Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer the Google Maps _app_.
 If the current URL does NOT contain an address or location, it will search in the Google Maps app using the page title.

-__OpenInOpera__: Open the current web page in the Opera app for iOS.

 __OpenInTextastic__: Open the current web page in the Textastic app on iOS.
 Download the server response of the current HTTP URL, save it in the root